peacock0803sz/marp-slides/src/pycon-2021/euro.md

 ---

-# from typing import Any
+# Escape: from typing import Any

 - Can hold instances of any type.
 - It's better not to use it.